leonfoks/coretran/README.md

 	On Windows, I have used \"MinGW Makefiles\" or \"NMake Makefile\" for gfortran or intel respectively.

+Finally, to compile the library, type "make", or "mingw32-make" on windows if you did not follow [this step](#makeAlias)

 #### Compiling the coretran test code

 Most software libraries have a built in test build function when the library is built.
 I have stayed away from this so that you can see how I build my test such that it links to the coretran library.
 You can duplicate my process for your own programs.